How to Find Windows Spotlight Lock Screen Images in Windows 10

 Where to Find Windows Spotlight Lock Screen Images

-Once you have Spotlight enabled on your computer, it will start collecting a variety of pictures.
+After enabling Windows Spotlight, it will start collecting a variety of pictures.
 So, where do you find them on your PC?
-Microsoft has made it downright tricky to access these pictures.
-Here’s how to find them.

 - Open File Explorer and click the View tab.